Spanish

 Hours: 36L

 Linguistic analysis with the objective of improving students' command of Spanish grammar.
-Advanced review of traditional grammatical topics, including the verbal and pronominal systems, and Spanish copulas and embedded clauses.
-This course assumes familiarity with the grammatical terminology introduced in SPA320Y1.
+Advanced review of traditional grammatical topics, including the verbal and pronominal systems, Spanish copulas, and embedded clauses.
+This course assumes familiarity with the grammatical terminology introduced in SPA301H1 and SPA302H1 (formerly SPA320Y1).
+Taught in Spanish.

 Breadth Requirements: Creative and Cultural Representations (1)